-We aim to ensure that all teaching and learning is Christ - centered.
+We aim to ensure that all teaching and learning is Christ - centered with Catholic Social Teaching principles at its heart.
 We believe in a broad and balanced curriculum where all subjects are valued.
 This will equip our children with a breadth of knowledge.
 It will excite their imaginations, inspire and ensure high standards whilst meeting national requirements and relate to our setting.
 It will give them the foundations for developing healthy minds and healthy bodies.
 It will enable learners to have a value of themselves within the school, the local and wider community and the world beyond, knowing the positive impact they can make.